Gregory V. Bard

 to the color version.

-- The online electronic appendix will cover plotting in color, animations, and 3D graphics.
+- The online electronic appendix covers plotting in color, complex functions, and

-Those subjects are not suited to a black-and-white book, and therefore cannot be printed
+3D graphics.
+Those subjects are not suited to a black-and-white book, and therefore cannot

 - Chapter 6 of the book teaches the reader how to make their own interactive webpages